wp-plugins/fourteen-colors/readme.txt

 = Suggested/Recommended Colors =
 The contrast color option tends to work best with colors that are either grayscale or close to grayscale.
 Try dark light or dark grays in conjunction with any accent color if the default black feels too bold.

 Accent colors work best when they are intense, fully saturated colors that avoid anything too light or too dark.
-However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of cotrast color.
-If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's ao=lready dark) to increase the overall contrast of your site.
+However, lighter colors such as yellow do work well, as do darker colors such as black, with a good choice of contrast color.
+If a particular set of colors feels close, but not quite right, try making the accent color more intense and making the contrast color lighter (if it's already light) or darker (if it's already dark) to increase the overall contrast of your site.

 = Supported Colors =
 All colors are supported except for pure white (#fff), which should technically work but results in a poor user experience due to the lack of contrast, which helps to provide visual hierarchy.
-Pure black (#000) accent colors are more fully supported, but can also have (less significant) issues with providing propper visual hierarchy.
+Pure black (#000) accent colors are more fully supported, but can also have (less significant) issues with providing proper visual hierarchy.

+== Screenshots ==
+1. Light theme with a touch of blue
+2. Autumn colors
+3. Happy Holidays!
+4. Purple and Pink
+5. Blue and Orange
+6. Gray and Yellow

 == Changelog ==
 = 1.0 =